 The importance of international students and occupancy levels cannot be underplayed when it comes to choosing a student investment property.
 Around 94% of international students rent, compared to 70% of UK-based students.
 This equates to around 250,000 international students renting across the UK each year.
 79% of international students that rent do so in the PBSA sector, and they are much more likely to remain in the same accommodation for a number of years, providing steady yields for investors.
 International students are much more willing than UK-domiciled students to pay for premium features such as 24-hour security, onsite gyms and cinema rooms.

 The percentage of international students could also influence what sort of student accommodation you choose to invest in.
-For example, you might choose a more premium student accommodation investment in Sheffield to accommodate the high number of international students in the city who would gravitate towards a property with modern features.
+For example, you might choose a more premium student property investment in Sheffield S1 to accommodate the high number of international students in the city who would gravitate towards a property with modern features.
 HMOs are not as appealing to international students and therefore might not do so well in a city that attracts a lot of people from overseas.
+The addition of a gym and communal areas makes it more attractive to students, both domestic and international.

 In conclusion, there are many fundamentals you would have to consider before choosing to invest in student property.
 Not only would you have to study the current supply and demand, you will also have to research upcoming student developments, how many will need to be refurbished and therefore taken out of service, and the ability of the universities in the area to attract new students.
 You’d then have to analyse the student demographic and match them with a preferred student accommodation type.